 While profile frequency content has an effect on bridge response amplification, phase angle distribution contributes large variability.
 Therefore, the specific profile must be analyzed.

-Vehicle-bridge interaction can be estimated with simplified models (i.e. single-line beam model), but should accurately predict first vertical (global) mode and have accurate mass and stiffness distribution as well as accurately model span continuity.
+Vehicle-bridge interaction can be estimated with simplified models (i.e. single-line beam model), but the model must be capable of accurately predicting the first vertical (global) mode and must have an accurate mass and stiffness distribution as well as accurately model span continuity.

 For best results, compute mass and stiffness from deflection (unit load or otherwise) and first natural frequency.